LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 I was not able to find any, but I did find a depth first search backtracking algorithm for it described in this [paper][scramble_algorithm].
 This algorithm is rather painful to do by hand, but easy to implement with a computer.
 I wrote up the algorithm in Python, and within a second, I found the two solutions for my puzzle.
-So much for hours of frustation when I was younger!
+So much for hours of frustration when I was younger!

 The rest of this post will describe this algorithm in my detail.